Do you like music? Do you have one or two hours a week free? Come be a DJ on air! No experience necessary, email firstname.lastname@example.org!

 Still not digging it?
 Join our discord server and talk with other music lovers (and music haters), engage with station events, and help us keep KUMM in your ear!

 Most importantly, tune in live at 89.7 FM, or online via our website!

-KUMM’s roots can be traced to a student radio club, which produced a weekly program on KMRS in the late 60s.
+KUMM (89.7 FM) can trace its roots to a student radio club, which produced a weekly program on KMRS in the late 60s.
 KUMM itself went on the air from Pine Hall in September of 1972 with a mighty ten-watt output.
+Broadcasting from the Student Center began in 1977.
 The station has grown significantly since then.
 In the early 1980s, KUMM increased its wattage to 225 watts of broadcasting power, and upgraded to stereo.
-Also during that time, we moved out broadcasting headquarters from Pine Hall to our current studios in the Student Center.
+Also during that time, we moved our broadcasting headquarters from Pine Hall to our current studios in the Student Center.

 With the completion of the Tower Project, our antenna has moved from its previous location on the top of Briggs Library to the top of the water tower.
 Our broadcasting power has been licensed to increase to 500 watts.
 The combination of better placement and increased signal strength ensures that KUMM’s frequency reaches all locations within Morris and in a 15-mile radius beyond the city limits to outlying towns such as Cyrus and Starbuck.

 KUMM is now a part of ampers, a network of eighteen independent public radio stations throughout Minnesota.

 KUMM entertains our listening audience with programming not otherwise available in West Central Minnesota’s radio market.

 KUMM informs our listeners about relevant state, national, and international news through the Associated Press.
 Our in-house news department reports on local and campus issues.
 We also keep our audience up to date with weather reports and music news.

 KUMM educates our staff with hands-on experience in broadcasting, public speaking, and leadership.
 Many former KUMM staffers have found careers in radio and television.